The Dental Implant Procedure

 The dental implant procedure will result in you receiving a strong, durable replacement tooth that reverses loss of jawbone density.
 Dr. Scott Greenhalgh believes in being open and up front with you about every procedure, and that means detailing what you can expect from the process.
 When it comes to dental implant surgery, this means (in part) explaining why the process is particularly lengthy.

 The Initial Design

-Although we work with a specialist who will place your implant, the implant process starts in OUR office.
-Implant Dentist, Dr. Greenhalgh will also attach your new tooth after the implant has healed.
+Although we work with a specialist who will place your implant, the implant process starts in our office, and Dr. Greenhalgh will attach your new tooth after the implant has healed.

 Attaching the New Tooth